 The Site Setup window is where you configure most of the eddy covariance system settings.
 The information entered here will comprise the metadata file, which describes the system setup.
-A more complete description of the metadata file can be found in the online help information provided with EddyPro® Software (http://licor.com/env/help/eddypro/index.html).
-The addition of the metadata file inside the .ghg file, while adding a negligible amount of bytes (it contributes about 0.1% to the file size), allows you to:
+The addition of the metadata file inside the .ghg file allows you to:

-- Avoid duplicate retrieving and re-typing of information needed for processing the file from any external data source; - Easily store raw data for future reprocessing; - Account for dynamic site parameters that change over the course of the data collection period (e.g., the canopy height of a crop); - To a large extent, simultaneously process files acquired with different set-ups.
+- Avoid duplicate retrieving and re-typing of information needed for processing the file from any external data source; - Easily store raw data for future reprocessing; - Account for dynamic site parameters that change over the course of the data collection period (e.g., the canopy height of a crop); - To a large extent, simultaneously process files acquired with different setups.

-IMPORTANT: The SMARTFlux System will not compute flux results if metadata are not entered properly.
+IMPORTANT: The SmartFlux System or SmartFlux 2 System will not compute flux results if metadata are not entered properly.

-Ideally, you are not required to consider the metadata file explicitly, as it is created and modified by the gas analyzer data logging software and used unobtrusively by EddyPro[®].
-Nevertheless, all information is stored as plain text and can be retrieved and edited at any time.
+The metadata file is used by EddyPro[®].
+All information in the metadata file is stored as plain text and can be retrieved and edited at any time.